Alberta Distance Learning Centre: Alberta Correspondence School (ACS)

 In 1973, as part of its 60th anniversary, the Alberta Correspondence School Branch was officially designated the Alberta Correspondence School (ACS) by the province.

 On October 27, 1980, the education minister announced that the school would be moving to the town of Barrhead, Alberta.
 In preparation for the move, the province commissioned the construction of a new building, situated in the north industrial area of Barrhead.
 ACS opened its new doors in September 1983.

 Alberta Distance Learning Centre (ADLC)

 In 1991, ACS was renamed Alberta Distance Learning Centre (ADLC).
 The name change was meant to reflect the shift from print-based correspondence education to distance learning using both print and non-print media.

 Association with Pembina Hills

-In 1996, the Alberta Distance Learning Centre joined with Pembina Hills Regional Division No. 7's Vista Virtual School to create the ADLC Online School.
+In 1996, the Alberta Distance Learning Centre joined Pembina Hills Regional Division No. 7's Vista Virtual School to create the ADLC Online School.
 In 1997, ADLC was divested to the Pembina Hills Regional Division.

 ADLC continued to share a building with Alberta Education, who retained control over the development and design components of the operation.
 In 1998, ADLC opened a Calgary office.
 In 1999, Distance Learning Options South (DLOS) joined the ADLC and in 2006 it was officially by ADLC.